fractastical/distributed-governance/README.md

 "DCO" - Decentralized Collaborative Organization, a term invented at the Harvard-MIT-Stanford summits by a team of scholars in order to render a DAO integratable into existing cooperative style law

-"Network State" - a political configuration havine the properties of a network.
+"Network State" - a political configuration having the properties of a network.